react-bootstrap/react-bootstrap/docs/README.md

 $ npm install
 ```

-You must have previously run `npm install` from the main directory.
+You must have previously run `grunt build` and `npm install` from the main directory.

 ### Instructions